 Public transport in the USA

 Amtrak provides intercity railway services in the US, linking more than 500 destinations.
 Tickets can be purchased online, at station kiosks, over the phone, at staffed stations and onboard trains.

 Local railways and subways

 More than half of American states have passenger railway services in some form, though the extent of the services available varies.
-While underground train services are generally described as subways, some railway routes have both underground and ground-level train stops.
+While underground train services are usually described as subways, some railway routes have both underground and ground-level train stops.

 While some large cities and towns have their own rail or subway service, smaller towns or suburbs may not have this convenience.
-In these cases, there will usually at least be some type of public bus service available.
-Fares are reasonable in many cases, with discounts usually available to students, senior citizens and other individuals on specific tickets.
+In these cases, there should at least be some type of public bus service available.
+Fares are reasonable in many cases, with discounts often available to students, senior citizens and other individuals on specific tickets.

 Several bus companies, such as Greyhound, offer economical intercity services compared to trains, air travel, and even driving.
 While lacking the conveniences of other types of transport, intercity bus services are a low-cost alternative.

 Taxis in the USA

 Taxis or cabs can be found in inner-city and outlying suburban areas or even within smaller towns.
-Taxis can be hailed in the street, at special taxi ranks or cab stands, reserved over the phone or booked online.
+They can be hailed in the street, at special taxi ranks or cab stands, reserved over the phone or booked online.
 While taxis are extremely convenient for getting between short distances, they can be quite expensive.

 Air travel in the USA

 There are several large domestic airlines in the US, such as Southwest Airlines, United Airlines and American Airlines.
 Smaller regional carriers provide services on more specialised routes but may partner with larger carriers for greater coverage and customer convenience.

-Most travellers will purchase their tickets online to take advantage of special discounts, print tickets and even check in in advance of their flight.
+Most travellers will purchase their tickets online to take advantage of special discounts, print tickets and check in online ahead of their flight.
 Of course, tickets can still be purchased through travel agents and at airports.